reygi1/sividend/README.md

 - API list: Yahoo Finance, Twitter API, Google Finance, Google News, Stocktwits, Google Cloud
 - Sentiment analysis with Google Natural Language Processing
 - Database: MongoDB

+## Other Informations About The Project

+I built this project because I'm really interested in the financial world, stock market and the combination of technology and finance (FinTech). <br>
+This is mainly a front-end project and it's still in alpha phase and for demonstration purpose only.
+I will add new features and complete login and user authentication in the future.
+The purpose of this project was to focus on the front-end (Interactive chart, score graph, dashboard layout, mobile responsive, custom css, intuitive UI). <br>